 At the annual meeting, three persons will be elected to our Board of Directors.
-We also will conduct non-binding advisory votes on the compensation of our named executive officers and on the frequency of holding future advisory votes on named executive officer compensation.
-In addition, we will ask stockholders to ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2019.
+We also will conduct a non-binding advisory vote on the compensation of our named executive officers.
+In addition, we will ask stockholders to ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020.
 The Board of Directors recommends the approval of each of these proposals.
 Such other business will be transacted as may properly come before the annual meeting.